5 Must-Visit Durga Puja Celebrations in Switzerland 2025

 This is the last day of the festival.
 On this day, the idol of Maa Durga gets immersed in the water.
 It’s a celebration of the victory of good over evil.

-Women perform “Sindoor Khela” ( vermillion game) after the “Ghaat Bisarjan” ( this is a symbolic immersion of Durga, which declares the end of the puja).
+Women perform “Sindoor Khela” (vermilion game) after the “Ghaat Bisarjan” ( this is a symbolic immersion of Durga, which declares the end of the puja).
 A grand procession is arranged before the idol immersion, and people participate in it by beating drums on trucks.
 Special rituals of this day are:

 - Vijay Dashami